shakacode/webpacker_lite/README.md

   webpack_public_output_dir: webpack/development

   # Default is localhost:3500
-  hot_reloading_server: localhost:3500
+  hot_reloading_host: localhost:3500

   # Developer note: considering removing this option so it can ONLY be turned by using an ENV value.
-  # Default is false, ENV 'HOT_RELOAD' will always override
+  # Default is false, ENV 'HOT_RELOADING' will always override
   hot_reloading_enabled_by_default: false

 test: